OSGConnect/user-account-tracking/README.md

 ## Usage

 ```
-usage: generate_user_report.py [-h] recipients [recipients ...]
+usage: generate_user_report.py [-h] [--recipients RECIPIENTS [RECIPIENTS ...]] [--start START] [--end END] [--debug]

 Collects user account metrics, generates an html report, and sends it to the given recipients.

-positional arguments:
-  recipients  recipients to which the report will be sent

 optional arguments:
   -h, --help            show this help message and exit
+  --recipients RECIPIENTS [RECIPIENTS ...]
+                        recipients to which the report will be sent
+  --start START         snapshot to start from, used to 'replay' from a specific snapshot
+  --end END             snapshot to end with, used to 'replay' from a specific snapshot
+  --debug               enable debug mode
 ```

-Example: `python3 generate_user_report.py email@domain`
+Example: `python3 generate_user_report.py --recipients email@domain`